-Academic: Canadian Forces members deployed during a course and unable to complete will not receive a "W" or "F" on their transcripts and will be given the opportunity to retake the course from start to finish.
+Academic: Canadian Forces members who are deployed during a course and therefore are unable to complete the course will not receive a "W" or "F" on their transcripts and will be given the opportunity to retake the course from start to finish.

-To benefit from these deployment policies, Canadian Forces members would be required to provide the University with proof of deployment.
+To benefit from these deployment policies, Canadian Forces members are required to provide the University with proof of deployment.

-7.1.3 International Student Cancellation Policy
+7.1.3.
+International Student Cancellation Policy